Bowser Seniors Housing Society

-The Bowser Seniors Housing Society (Society) is committed to the concept of non-profit housing for seniors within their own community.
+The Bowser Seniors Housing Society (Society) is committed to providing non-profit rental housing for seniors within their own community.
 The objective of the Society is to enable local seniors to remain in and enjoy their community long after they reach the point when they need to move on from their current homes.
 The Directors of the Society strive to achieve transparent and effective governance of its proceedings and stewardship duties to its members, partners and donors.

 The Society receives private donor, online purchasers, and member information in the form of home addresses, phone numbers, and email addresses.
 The Board must be respectful and diligent in its protection of this information entrusted to it for the purposes of the Society.
 This policy applies to any Director, Committee member, member (with a request to review the Society’s records) and volunteer, with access to personal information while assisting the Society to achieve its goals.

 This policy is to provide guidance over the management of private information in line with the Society’s privacy obligations.
 All personal information held at the Society is protected in accordance with the BC privacy legislation and the federal Personal Information Protection and Electronic Documents Act (PIPEDA).

 The Society can receive private information in the following ways:

 a) In the completion of a membership form

 b) In the completion of a pledge form (data required to issue a tax receipt)

 c) In the receipt of a personal cheque